hdthai2005/Traffic-vehicle-detection/README.md

 3 - truck and container,... etc

-I have use data augmentation for the dataset and balacing the data because the original data is not good(unbalance) yet
+I have use data augmentation for the dataset and balacing the data because the original data is not good(unbalance) yet Cause the data is big and i cant upload but i can understand it would be separate to be appropriate with the yolo model